dotnet/csharplang/proposals/primary-constructors.md

 The initializer for the field `i` references the parameter `i`, whereas the body of the property `I` references the field `i`.

+#### Warn on shadowing by a member from base

+Compiler will produce a warning on usage of an idetifier when a base member shadows a primary constructor parameter if that primary constructor parameter was not passed to the base type via its constructor.

+A primary constructor parameter is considered to be passed to the base type via its constructor when all the following conditions are true for an argument in *class_base*:
+- The argument represents an implicit or explicit identity conversion of a primary constructor parameter;
+- The argument is not part of an expanded `params` argument;

 ## Semantics

 A primary constructor leads to the generation of an instance constructor on the enclosing type with the given parameters.
 If the `class_base` has an argument list, the generated instance constructor will have a `base` initializer with the same argument list.